-Ms. O'Connor, a partner at Douglas & London, P.C., is a former registered nurse and trial attorney admitted to practice in New York and New Jersey.
-For nearly 30 years, Ms. O'Connor has represented individuals injured by defective drugs and medical devices as described below.
+Stephanie O'Connor, is a former Registered Nurse and trial attorney admitted to practice law in New York and New Jersey.
+For nearly 30 years, Ms. O'Connor has incorporated her dual knowledge of medicine and law in representing thousands of individuals claiming injuries from defective pharmaceutical drugs and medical devices.

 Most recently, Ms. O'Connor was appointed by U.S. District Court Judge Claire Cecchi as co-lead counsel in the action styled as In Re: Proton-Pump Inhibitor Products Liability Litigation (MDL 2789), pending in the District Court of New Jersey.
 This consolidated action involves thousands of individual plaintiffs claiming severe kidney injuries as a result of ingesting proton pump inhibitor (“œPPI”) drugs to treat gastric ailments.
 Drugs such as Prevacid, Prilosec, Nexium, Dexilant and Protonix have all been implicated in the development of chronic kidney disease and downstream effects of end stage renal disease, necessitating renal dialysis and/or kidney transplant.
 In her role as co-lead and Executive Committee member, Ms. O'Connor is involved in all aspects of pre-trial discovery, retention of experts and she is expected to serve on the trial team for the first case scheduled to be tried in 2020.